raghavbhasin97/IMDB-search-tool/README.md

 #### Movie Class
 The Movie class represents a Movie object that stores the details about the movie you searched for.
 A movie has the following components:<br>
 1).
-Title: The name of the movie<br>
+Title: The name of the movie.<br>
 2).
-Description: Plot summary for the movie<br>
+Description: Plot summary for the movie.<br>
 3).
-Release Date: When the movie was released<br>
+Release Date: When the movie was released.<br>
 4).
-IMDB URL: IMDB address of the page corresponding to the movie<br>
+IMDB URL: IMDB address of the page corresponding to the movie.<br>
 5).
-Runtime: Duration of the movie in Minutes<br>
+Runtime: Duration of the movie in Minutes.<br>
 6).
 Director: Name of the director for the movie.<br>
 7).
-Rating: How good the movie was on a scale of 1.0 to 10.0<br>
+Rating: How good the movie was on a scale of 1.0 to 10.0.<br>
 8).
-Genres: A list of all the genres that the movie falls under<br>
+Genres: A list of all the genres that the movie falls under.<br>
 9).
 Actors: A list of people who were in the movie (some not all at times).<br>
 10).
 Keywords: A list of keywords that match the movie search. <br>

 Features in the API
 -------------------
+#### IMDB Class
+This class provided the main functionality, the methods include,

+1). `isMove()`: Checks if the current page is a movie. <br>
+2). `getMovie()`: Gives back a movie object with all the required data.<br>
+3). `getURL()`: Gets the current page's URL. <br>
+4). `getExtractedMovie()`: Just a security method, which lets you get the movie object again without calling the getMovie() method which will scrape the page again to initialize the object with same data. *Calling this method before the web scrape will return an object with all null fields with an exception of URL field.*
+5). `nextSearch()`: Moves the reader to the next IMDB page found in the search for the movie name.
+In case of search by URL this return false always.

+#### Movie Class
+This class can neither be instantiated outside the API, nor can its data be manipulated once set.
+The only options availible are for fetching the components of a movie. *This is a security feature.*